semuconsulting/PyGPSClient/README.md

 ![spartn config widget screenshot](https://github.com/semuconsulting/PyGPSClient/blob/add-SPARTN-config-dialog/images/spartnconfig_widget.png?raw=true)

-The SPARTN Configuration uility allows users to configure both GNSS and Correction receivers in a dual-receiver SPARTN RTK configuration (e.g. u-blox ZED-F9P and NEO-D9S).
+The SPARTN Configuration utility allows users to configure both GNSS and Correction receivers in a dual-receiver SPARTN RTK configuration (e.g. u-blox ZED-F9P and NEO-D9S).
 The utility uploads the necessary SPARTN decryption keys to the GNSS receiver and sets the required configurations on GNSS and/or Correction receivers.

 To use: